DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/debug.md

 t.debug()
 ```

-When test execution reaches `t.debug`, it pauses so that you can open browser's developer tools
+When test execution reaches `t.debug`, it pauses so that you can open the browser's developer tools
 and check the web page state, DOM elements' location, their CSS styles, etc.

 You can also use the [--debug-mode](../../command-line-interface.md#-d---debug-mode)